Name: Bharat Wankhade

 Name: Gikufu Francis Ndungu

-Goal of the project: Gikufu ‘s story is not uncommon among those who grow up in informal settlements in Nairobi, Kenya.
+Goal of the project: Gikufu‘s story is not uncommon among those who grow up in the slums in Nairobi, Kenya.
 Many are denied access to formal education, live in poverty and end up indulging in drugs, crimes and living on the streets.
-Having overcome stigmatization and now empowered, Gikufu’s dream is to provide media and film training, and mentorship for children and youth from the Mukuru slums.
+Having overcome stigmatization and now empowered, Gikufu’s dream is to provide mentorship, media and film training for children and youth from the Mukuru slums.
 They will be able to tell their stories in creative ways, and develop a positive mindset on life.

 Name: Ichhya KC